-"We are testing a variety of ways to measure apathy and empathy, and we have several secondary measures to put those results into context to decide whether to proceed to a Phase III trial," explains Dr. Finger.
+Ray and Linda were involved in a number of clinical trials "We are testing a variety of ways to measure apathy and empathy, and we have several secondary measures to put those including those testing the oxytocin spray.
+These are small but results into context to decide whether to proceed to a Phase III important pieces of the larger puzzle.
+"It made me feel like at least what we're going through may have some value down the trial," explains Dr. Finger.
+One of those important measures is caregiver experience and road.
+This is painful and not what either of us would have chosen. burden.
+Maybe the patient is improving, but does that translate But, if there's a glimmer of hope that our contributions will make to better outcomes from the caregiver's perspective? a difference, it helps me accept this difficult journey."

-One of those important measures is caregiver experience and burden.
-Maybe the patient is improving, but does that translate to better outcomes from the caregiver's perspective?
+With frontotemporal dementia, MRI scans show a striking loss of brain function.
+Instead of appearing as white, entire regions of the brain are